JasonPinelo95/COVID19DataAnalysis/README.md

 # COVID-19 Data Analysis Using Python

-This work was done as my final project for the subject of Programming in my University I wanted to apply most of the knowledge I acquired during the second quarter, that is, applying some statistics and programming to do Data Analysis, but mostly because it will help me with my next quarter
-I took as a reference a project offered by Coursera, you can find it here https://www.coursera.org/learn/covid19-data-analysis-using-python
+This work was done as my final project for the subject of Programming in my University I wanted to apply most of the knowledge I acquired during the second quarter, that is, applying some statistics and programming to do Data Analysis, but mostly because it will help me with my next quarter, I took as a reference a project offered by Coursera, you can find it here https://www.coursera.org/learn/covid19-data-analysis-using-python

 The motivation for this analysis is the next question: